-Swimming is a popular activity that people partake in both for fun and for exercise.
-It is most likely something that you learnt to do at school during your younger years.
-If you know how to swim but do not currently include it in your exercise routine, or if you have never been a swimmer, then the time to start could be now!
+Swimming is a popular activity that people partake in both for fun and for exercise when they are increasing or maintaining their fitness.
+It is most likely something that you learnt to do at school during your younger years, but this isn't the case for everyone!
+If you know how to swim but do not currently include it in your exercise routine, or if you have simply never been a swimmer, then the time to start could be now!
 It is a great way to improve your health and general fitness levels, as well as just being great fun!

 Non-Weight Bearing Exercise

 One of the best things about using swimming for fitness is that it is a non-weight bearing exercise, meaning it puts minimal stress and strain on your joints.
 This is great if you are suffering from an injury or localised weakness in certain parts of the body.

 Non-weight bearing exercises are also a good choice for those in their later years as it massively decreases the risk of injury.
 For older people suffering from osteoporosis, swimming can be the perfect way to protect the body.
 This is because the benefits of exercise can be enjoyed without the potential hazards that come with the impact of weight-bearing exercises.

 If you have been diagnosed with osteoporosis, arthritis or any other joint-related condition, then it is essential that you avoid high-impact activities, even if you are trying to lose weight or get fit.
 These kinds of activity could exacerbate your existing symptoms, or cause new issues to present.

 When it comes to improving the health of your bones, swimming may not be the best exercise to choose.
 However, it can provide all-round health benefits that contribute to your general well-being.
 This is because the bones stand to benefit most from weight-bearing exercises, such as running, hiking, and active sports like tennis.